MukulSoul/grunt-svn-custom-tag/README.md

 ## Tagged Folder Structure

+The plugin processes the names of the folders under the specified `tagDir` folder and from them determines the latest (highest) version number, which will then (most likely) be bumped.
+Folders with names other than the X.Y.Z format are ignored.
+If also creating a `latest` folder, any existing folder of that name will be overwritten.

-The assumption is that all folders under the `tagDir` folder are versioned (i.e. the name is the version number).
-When creating a new snapshot, a new folder under the tag root will be added, and the specified files imported.
+When creating a new snapshot, a new folder under `tagDir` will be added, and the specified files imported.
 See below for an example.

 ## Specifying Custom Tagging